TMRubab/TMRubab.github.io/index.md

 tmrubab@connect.ust.hk

 ## About Me
 Hi, my name is Tamzid Morshed Rubab.
-My research interests lie in theoretical computer science.
-I am an incoming doctoral researcher at the Max Planck Institute for Software Systems (MPI-SWS), starting in September 2025.
-I will be working on characterization and analysis of metastability in software systems.
+My research interests lie in theoretical computer science, particularly logic and verification.
+I am a first year doctoral student at MPI-SWS in the Rigorous Software Engineering group under the supervision of <a href = "https://people.mpi-sws.org/~rupak/">Dr. Rupak Majumdar</a>.
+I am currently working with him and <a href = "https://hycodev.com/ssoudjani">Dr. Sadegh Soudjani</a> on the data driven verification of reachability in stochastic systems.

-I obtained a BSc in Data Science and Technology at the Hong Kong University of Science and Technology (2019-23).

-Checkout my [Research](research.md) projects or planned [Publication](publication.md) list.
+I got my BSc in Data Science and Technology at the Hong Kong University of Science and Technology (2019-23).
+During that time, I explored various topics in theoretical computer science under the supervision of world-renowned researchers such as [**Prof. Amir Goharshady**](https://amir.goharshady.com), [**Prof. Mordecai Golin**](https://scholar.google.com/citations?user=YooPxQwAAAAJ&hl=en), and [**Prof. Lionel Parreaux**](https://lptk.github.io/about.html).
+Please checkout my [Research](research.md) projects for further details.